cpagniel/FishOASIS/deployment/FishOASIS_deployment.md

 <img src="/hardware/images/IMG_0171.jpg" width="50%">
 </p>

 Insert the camera into the camera tray in the Ikelite housing.
 Place the USB hub on the lefthand side of the Ikelite housing and the RPi behind the camera.
+Plug the right angle micro USB attached to the bulkhead connector into the RPi.

 <p align="center">
 <img src="/hardware/images/IMG_0143.jpg" width="50%">